Why Your Skincare Stops Working Each Season (And Exactly How to Fix It)

 One very gentle exfoliation if the texture feels rough.

 Ten-minute honey plus aloe face mask when skin feels tight.
+Honey is naturally humectant, so it helps pull water into the skin.

 Skin type tweaks